cmdumar/old-apple-website/README.md

 [Live Demo Link](https://determined-knuth-d7b3e7.netlify.app/)

 ## Getting Started

-**This is an example of how you may give instructions on setting up your project locally.**
-**Modify this file to match your project, remove sections that don't apply.
-For example: delete the testing section if the currect project doesn't require testing.**

 To get a local copy up and running download the repository and open the index.html file with a browser of your choice.

 ## Authors